jrhel/ot-harjoitustyo2020/README.md

 ### Generating executable jar

-AN executable jar can be generated with the command:
+An executable jar can be generated with the command:

 ```
 mvn package